akib001/ai-study-assistant-workshop/README.md

 ## Future Improvements:

 1. Further context API integration for better state management and refactor props drilling
+2. Mobile responsive design
-2. Enhance error handling and input field validations
+3. Enhance error handling and input field validations
-3. Simplify some filtering logics
+4. Simplify some filtering logics
-4. Add text skeleton for assistant responses while edited a message and submit a new prompt
+5. Add text skeleton for assistant responses while edited a message and submit a new prompt
-5. Provide user feedback for editing actions
+6. Provide user feedback for editing actions